 Now in a high sided pot add all the brine ingredients and bring it to a boil giving it a good stir.
 While that is coming to a boil make your filling.
 First add everything except the onion in a small bowl.
 Next, finely chop the onion but don't add it to the spices yet.
 If you add the onion to the spices too soon the salt will draw out liquid from the onions and you will have a big old mess!
 Leave them separate until you are ready to use it.

-When the brine is nearly to the boil add the onions to the spices then spread over the seitan pressing the mixture down slightly into the dough, you won't need ALL the filling, just cover it leaving an edge to seal:
+When the brine is nearly to the boil add the onions to the spices then spread over the seitan pressing the mixture down slightly into the dough, leaving an edge to seal:

 Rather quickly, roll this up lengthwise and give the edge a pinch to seal.
 Slice this log in half, take one half and place on a prepared sheet of cheesecloth and roll it up, try and leave a bit of room for the rullepølse to swell as it will whilst boiling, this will help when you go to press it later.
 Tie the edges with string and repeat with the other log:

-Slice and serve on bread rolls with vegan butter, rye crackers or bread, whatever you like, lovely with dill pickles too.
+Slice and serve on bread rolls with vegan butter, on rye crackers or bread, whatever you like, and I personally find dill pickles essential!

 ReplyDelete